umsi211F2025/umsi211-f25-course-resources/week1/session02/git-intro.md

 ---

 ## Lab Exercise 2: Explore your repository on GitHub
-- on GitHub (the website), navigate to your repository
+- on GitHub (go to the website in a browser), navigate to your repository
 - Click on the "Code" tab to view your files
 - Click on the "Commits" tab to view your commit history
     - You should see a list of all your commits, along with their messages and timestamps.
 Just like you saw with `git log`